plivo/plivo-audiostream-integration-guides/voiceagent/README.md

 You are now all set to test your application and converse with a Voice Agent.
 Just place a call to the Plivo number you have configured for your setup, and connect to your AI based Voice Agent.

 ## Application Workflow
-Voiceagent coordinates the data flow between multiple different services including Plivo Audio Streams, Deepgram, OpenAI and Eleven Labs:
+Voice agent coordinates the data flow between multiple different services including Plivo Audio Streams, Deepgram, OpenAI and Eleven Labs:
 ![Voiceagent Flow](./Workflow.png)

 ## Logs